6 Best Cameras for Dental Photography: (2023 Guide & Reviews)

 I can take my photos to the next level.

-It has an AF system of 45-point cross-type and optical viewfinder; I can stay prepared for that special moment with almost no lag between what I see and what I get when you press the shutter.
+It has an AF system of 45-point cross-type and optical viewfinder; I can stay prepared for that special moment with almost no lag between what I see and what I get when I press the shutter.

 Dual Pixel CMOS AF with phase-detection locks focus quickly and accurately, ensuring I don’t miss a great image.